freenas/freenas-docs/userguide/jails.rst

 It is important to understand that users, groups, installed software, and configurations within a jail are isolated from both the %brand% host operating system and any other jails running on that system.
-During creation, check the :guilabel:`VNET` option to provide the jail with an independent networking stack.
+During creation, set the :guilabel:`VNET` option to provide the jail with an independent networking stack.
 This allows the IP of the jail to be broadcasted, which is required by some applications.